 Photo of Susan E. Groff

-Susan E. Groff is a Principal in the Los Angeles, California, office of Jackson Lewis P.C.
-She advises and counsels management on various employment related issues and is Co-Leader of the California Advice and Counsel Resource Group.
+Susan E. Groff is a principal in the Los Angeles office of Jackson Lewis P.C.
+She is co-leader of the firm’s California Advice and Counsel resource group.
+The group delivers legal and practical guidance to assist employers in navigating what are frequently multi-disciplinary issues.

-She also counsels employers on a host of other employment issues, including wage and hour laws, harassment and discrimination complaints, workplace investigations, reductions in force, and discipline and termination questions.
-Ms. Groff further conducts training and seminars on employment related issues, including sexual harassment prevention training.
+Susan counsels management on a host of labor and employment issues, including wage and hour laws, disability and leave management, harassment and discrimination complaints, workplace investigations, reductions in force, litigation avoidance, and discipline and termination questions.

 With May 31st 2019, marking the deadline for bills to be passed by their California house of origin, the following are some key pieces of employment legislation that may find their way to Governor Gavin Newsom’s desk in October.
 Here is a round-up of potential 2020 legislation worth watching: